American Indian Movement: Events

 In 1973, AIM was invited to the Pine Ridge Indian Reservation to help gain justice from border counties' law enforcement and to moderate political factions on the reservation.
 They became deeply involved and led an armed occupation of Wounded Knee on the Pine Ridge Indian Reservation in 1973.
 During the 71-day long occupation at Wounded Knee, the occupiers declared the Independent Oglala Nation, a nation separate from the United States and set up a warrior society.
 During the occupation, women also took up arms to defend the hamlet.

 Other events in the 1970s were designed to gain public attention, ensuring that AIM would be noticed and highlighting what they saw as the erosion of Indian rights and sovereignty.

 On June 10, 2020, AIM Twin Cities (a splinter group from the original AIM) members tore down the Christopher Columbus statue located outside the Minnesota State Capitol.
 Once a widely celebrated explorer credited with discovering America, Columbus later became recognized for the atrocities he and his followers committed against natives during their American voyages.
 Self-declared AIM member Mike Forcia admitted to speaking with Minnesota Governor Tim Walz and Lieutenant Governor Peggy Flanagan (a member of White Earth Nation) before the event took place.
 The Grand Governing Council dismissed Forcia's actions as they affected their stance on peaceful grassroots initiatives and clarified his role in the splinter group.

+AIM conducted patrols in Minneapolis to protect Indigenous community members and monitor ICE activity during Operation Metro Surge.